Untrustedlife/InvasionEngine/README.md

 - I rewrote the renderer _from scratch_ in this repo to reach **feature-parity** with my current closed source engine, so it includes the new rendering features you’ve seen in recent builds.
  Of Realmchild Invasion. https://untrustedlife.com/realmchildinvasion

--No code was copied wholesale over from the closed project—keeping the “no crossing streams” rule to respect licenses and contributor rights.
+-No code was copied wholesale over from the closed project to respect licenses and contributor rights.

 -No code was copied at all from the open source version to the closed version once it landed here.

 **Why deprecate?**
-Maintaining two engines (one open-source with ported features (That couldnt be copied directly.) and one closed) was **exhausting**, especially while ensuring code never moved from OSS → closed.
+Maintaining two engines (one open-source with ported features (That couldnt be copied directly.) and one closed) was **exhausting**, especially while ensuring code never moved from OS → closed.
 The split slowed me down and added a lot of overhead.
 And i kind of dreaded this final rewrite.

 **What to expect here**